JayceChant/quine-collection/README.md

 Criteria:

+* NOT NULL
+* REPL(toplevel) is NOT required
 * as short as possible
+* less feature imported
 * instructive
-* REPL(toplevel) is NOT required
 * ...
-* I don't know, may I like it
+* I don't know, anything fun